imazen/slimmage/README.md

 * `widthStep` (160) - Caching is impossible unless we limit the number of image variations.
 The default, 160, gives us `160, 320, 480, 640, 800, 960, 1120, 1280, 1440, 1600, 1760, 1920, 2080(2048)` - 13 variants, and keeps bandwidth waste very low.
 * `jpegQuality` (90) - The jpeg compression quality to use on low-dpr displays ( < 1.5 dppx).
 * `jpegRetinaQuality` (80) - The jpeg compression quality to use on high-dpr displays, where artifacts are much less visible.
+* `enforceCss` (false) **ALPHA** - Sets img.style.width to max the pixel value of the css `max-width` every time the img.src value is also updated.
+Only useful for emulating max-width on IE6/7/8, enable via conditional comments.

 ### Events and extensibility